libigl/libigl/tutorial/tutorial.md

 ### Per-vertex
 Normals can be computed and stored on vertices, and interpolated in the interior of the triangles to produce smooth renderings ([Phong shading](http://en.wikipedia.org/wiki/Phong_shading)).
 Most techniques for computing per-vertex normals take an average of incident face normals.
-The main difference between these techniques is their weighting scheme: Uniform weighting is heavily biased by the discretization choice, where as area-based or angle-based weighting is more forgiving.
+The main difference between these techniques is their weighting scheme: Uniform weighting is heavily biased by the discretization choice, whereas area-based or angle-based weighting is more forgiving.

 The typical half-edge style computation of area-based weights has this structure: